 However, “Chuda” did not seem appear in the Orthodox archives until we ventured back recently for another look, plus visited the local cemeteries where we found many headstones bearing Anna’s patronymic.

-We have recently completed the process of analyzing the results we’ve obtained so far from our ancestral research via Orthodox Church archives in Ternopil Oblast and the Roman Rite archives in Lviv with the help of our guide Diana Borysenko and the local archivists, which we’ve reported on our blog The Old Country – In Nomine Patris.
-We hope to add more after our return visit in 2019.
+We have recently completed the process of analyzing the results we’ve obtained so far from our ancestral research via both Orthodox Church archives in Ternopil Oblast and the Roman Rite archives in Lviv with the help of our guide Diana Borysenko and the local archivists, which we’ve reported on our blog The Old Country – In Nomine Patris, in which we’ve added additional references to more archival records.
 And another tidbit: we have an neighbor down the street here in S.F. who is from Poland.
 In discussing our recent travels to The Old Country, I happened to mention Gramma Anna’s surname Chuda (pronounced with a throat-clearing “ch” like in the German “doch”).
 He looked over at me and with a wry smile said, “In Polish it means skinny or thin“.
 As Gramma Anna would exclaim: Oy, yoy, yoy!

 My surmise originally — and it was only a guess — was that our name, like the origins of the Slavic languages, is not of Rootsi (Swedish) origin but more likely to be of Indo-European (Eurasia) or Indo-Iranic (Sarmatian) ethnicity.
 However the results of my DNA tests have proven that assertion to be wrong at least genetically.
 We are definitely European, with a smattering of Iberian, Balkan, Baltic, and Finnic.